 The main objective is to collect data pertinent to the scope of the project.

-The main objective of this stage is to reveal the root cause of business inefficiencies.
+The main objective is to reveal the root cause of business inefficiencies.

 The main objective at the end of this stage is to complete a test run of a change that is to be widely implemented.

-At the end of the cycle additional processes are addressed or the initial project is then complete.
+At the end of the cycle, additional processes are either addressed or the initial project is completed.

 Six Sigma methodologies can be rolled out in a matter of months or over the course of years.
 From large international companies to mid-size firms, many high-profile companies have implemented Six Sigma strategies as a way of saving corporate dollars, increasing quality and leveraging the competitive edge.